CharityNavigator/cn-examples/README.md

 node bulk.js
 ```

 This script shows an example of loading bulk data with filters applied.
-It writes the contents of the bulk data to a CSV file.
+It suports pagination and writes the contents of the bulk data to a `CSV` file.